Presumption of innocence: Medieval European law

-Eastern Europe

-Following the aforementioned Roman law of Justinian, who lived at the dawn of the medieval era, the Byzantine Empire generally continued along his legal code which includes presumption of innocence.
-This also influenced nearby states within its cultural sphere, such as Eastern Orthodox, Slavic principalities like Serbia.
+In the early 13th century, Louis IX of France, better known as Saint Louis, banned all trials by ordeal and introduced the presumption of innocence to criminal procedures.
+This did not last for long and the institutional use of torture, called "question préalable" and subdivided into "question ordinaire" (light torture) and "question extraordinaire" (severe torture), applied at the judge's discretion against individuals suspected of a crime, was to last up to the eve of the French Revolution.

 Meaning

 "Presumption of innocence" serves to emphasize that the prosecution has the obligation to prove each element of the offense beyond a reasonable doubt (or some other level of proof depending on the criminal justice system) and that the accused bears no burden of proof.
 This is often expressed in the phrase "presumed innocent until proven guilty", coined by the British barrister Sir William Garrow (1760–1840) during a 1791 trial at the Old Bailey.
 Garrow insisted that accusers be robustly tested in court.
 An objective observer in the position of the juror must reasonably conclude that the defendant almost certainly committed the crime.
 In 1935, in its judgment of Woolmington v Director of Public Prosecutions, the English Court of Appeal would later describe this concept as being 'the golden thread' running through the web of English criminal law.
 Garrow's statement was the first formal articulation of this.

 The presumption of innocence was originally expressed by the French cardinal and canonical jurist Jean Lemoine in the phrase "item quilbet presumitur innocens nisi probetur nocens (a person is presumed innocent until proven guilty)", based on the legal inference that most people are not criminals.
-However, this referred not merely to the fact that the burden of proof rests on the prosecution in a criminal case, but the protections which a defendant should be given: prior notice of the accusation being made against them, the right of confrontation, right to counsel, etc. It is literally considered favorable evidence for the accused that automatically attaches at trial.
+This referred not merely to the fact that the burden of proof rests on the prosecution in a criminal case, but the protections which a defendant should be given: prior notice of the accusation being made against them, the right of confrontation, right to counsel, etc. It is literally considered favorable evidence for the accused that automatically attaches at trial.
 It requires that the trier of fact, be it a juror or judge, begin with the presumption that the state is unable to support its assertion.
 To ensure this legal protection is maintained, a set of three related rules govern the procedure of criminal trials.
 The presumption means: